Prehistoric Art Timeline

 Venus of Lespugue, ivory sculpture, France.

-Beginning of Solutrean culture.
-Solutrean tool-makers developed a number of uniquely advanced techniques, some of which were not subsequently seen for several thousand years after their departure.
+Beginning of Solutrean art.
+Solutrean tool-makers developed a number of uniquely advanced techniques not equalled for millennia.

-Magdalenian culture begins, the final major culture of the Upper Paleolithic,practised by Homo Sapiens (eg. Grimaldi Man) across France, Spain, Switzerland, central Europe, as the Ice retreated northwards, it replaced all earlier Aurignacian and Solutrean influence.
+Magdalenian art begins, the final major culture of the Upper Paleolithic, practised by Homo Sapiens across western and central Europe, as the Ice retreated northwards.
+It replaced all earlier Aurignacian, Gravettian and Solutrean influence.
+Cap Blanc frieze created.

 Altamira cave paintings: "Sistine Chapel of Stone Age Art", Spain.